zenml-io/zenml/docs/book/user-guide/advanced-guide/data-versioning-and-lineage.md

 In addition to the dashboard, you can also view visualizations in Jupyter notebooks using the `visualize()` method of an artifact.
 This allows you to interactively explore your artifacts and their visualizations within your notebook environment.

-By leveraging ZenML's artifact management, caching, lineage tracking, and visualization capabilities, ML engineers can gain valuable insights into their models, streamline their experimentation process, and ensure the reproducibility and reliability of their machine learning workflows.
+By leveraging ZenML's artifact management, caching, lineage tracking, and visualization capabilities, you can gain valuable insights into your models, streamline your experimentation process, and ensure the reproducibility and reliability of your machine learning workflows.